didasy/NoCluster/README.md

 And then you have to make sure you connect to the query server to access a shard cluster.

-Or really, if you don't expect high throughput or larger than RAM dataset, using a single mongod server is enough.
+Or really, if you don't expect high throughput or larger than RAM dataset (or don't mind losing all your data if something happened), using a single mongod server is enough.